 - Work Pass holders will still require Ministry of Manpower approval before departing to Singapore.

-- Visas on arrival, Visa Exemption Policy, Tourist visa and eVisa facilities are suspended.
-Not applicable to crew.
+Visas on arrival, Visa Exemption Policy, Tourist visa and eVisa facilities are suspended but this doesn’t apply to crew.

 The government has imposed a nationwide lockdown that came into force March 25 and will be enforced for 21 days.

-Suspended all domestic scheduled and non-scheduled chartered and private aircraft passenger flight operations until April 11.
+Suspended all domestic scheduled and non-scheduled chartered and private aircraft passenger flight operations.

 Cargo and special flights subject to necessary clearance are exempt.